Henning Von Minden: Later life

 After the war Von Minden worked as a clerk and bookkeeper for William Dawson and the Dawson & Company Bank in St. Paul.
 Dawson later became the president of the Bank of Minnesota, as well as the 20th mayor of St. Paul.
 Von Minden was later appointed as the Chief Draftsman for the Surveyor General's Office of Minnesota.

 Legacy

-Von Minden's home still survives to this day as the Barnum-Von Minden House located at 262 Banfil Street in Saint Paul, Minnesota.
-Von Minden Street in West Seventh, Saint Paul was named in honor of Von Minden, the street was later renamed to West Michigan Street.
-Minden Township in Benton County, Minnesota is likely named after Von Minden, another likely candidate is the German city of Minden.
-"Von Minden" Post 105 of the Grand Army of the Republic was named in honor of Henning Von Minden, it was located in Jordan, Minnesota and existed from 1884 to 1918.
+Von Minden's home survives as the Barnum-Von Minden House located at 262 Banfil Street in Saint Paul, Minnesota.
+Von Minden Street in West Seventh, Saint Paul was named in honor of Von Minden, but was later renamed to West Michigan Street.
+"Von Minden" Post 105 of the Grand Army of the Republic was named in honor of Henning Von Minden; it was located in Jordan, Minnesota and existed from 1884 to 1918.